openshift/origin/docs/cluster_up_down.md

      firewall-cmd --permanent --zone dockerc --add-port 53/udp
      firewall-cmd --permanent --zone dockerc --add-port 8053/udp
      firewall-cmd --reload
      ```
+     Following en example of the output faced when the access is not grant.
+     ```
+     Starting OpenShift using openshift/origin:v3.9.0 ...
+      -- Starting OpenShift container ...
+         Creating initial OpenShift configuration
+         Starting OpenShift using container 'origin'
+         Waiting for API server to start listening FAIL
+         Error: timed out waiting for OpenShift container "origin"
+         WARNING: 127.0.0.1:8443 may be blocked by firewall rules
+     ```

+     **NOTE**: Following how to install this command if the message `the firewall-cmd: command not found` be faced.
+     ```
+     $ sudo yum install firewalld
+     $ sudo systemctl start firewalld
+     $ sudo systemctl enable firewalld
+     $ sudo systemctl status firewalld
+     ```

 4. Download the Linux `oc` binary from